rajayonin/cheatsheets/vim_cheatsheet.md

 For a more exhaustive cheatsheet please check [Vim Cheat Sheet](https://vim.rtorr.com/).
 For a quite useful interactive Vim tutorial and console please check [Interactive Vim tutorial](https://openvim.com/tutorial.html).
+For a more in-depth reference guide, chek out [Vim reference](https://learnbyexample.github.io/vim_reference/) or consult the manual (`man vim`).
-If you also want to see what Vim can do (plugins, etc), watch [CTT's video](https://youtu.be/P88ydZVcm1s).ñ
+If you also want to see what Vim can do (plugins, etc), watch [CTT's video](https://youtu.be/P88ydZVcm1s).

-Vim is quite useful and powerfull, specially for shell-only enviroments, and I think every computer engineer/technician should learn it.
+Vim is quite useful and powerful, specially for shell-only enviroments, and I think every computer engineer/technician should learn at least the basics.

 Don't suffer too much!